 Second, political messaging must be concise and persuasive to reach potential supporters effectively.

-It can involve creating slogans or catchy phrases that emphasize the organization’s core values or policies while inspiring people to take action.
+It can involve creating slogans or catchy phrases emphasizing the organization’s core values or policies while inspiring people to act.

 For example, “Vote Yes on Issue X!” might work well when advocating for a specific ballot measure.